p-Primary Torsion of the Brauer Group in Characteristic p: Surfaces

-Now let us consider the case when $X$ is an Enriques surface over an algebraically closed field $k$ of characteristic $p$.
+(2) Enriques surface over an algebraically closed field $k$ of characteristic $p$ (\cite[Section 3-5]{BM3}).
 In this case the Picard number is $\rho(X)=10$.
 There are three types of Enriques surfaces: classical, singular, and supersingular, the last two types occuring only for $p=2$.
 The Picard scheme ${\rm Pic}_{X/k}$ isomorphic to the product of $\Z^{\oplus 10}$ and a finite flat group scheme $\Z/2\Z$, $\mu_2$, $\alpha_2$, when $X$ is classical, singular, and supersingular, respectively.